baljit92/skull-detector/README.md

 * Pillow 4.1.1

-For Ubuntu, install freetype before installing the required modules:
+For Ubuntu, the below files are required before installing the required modules:
 ```
 sudo apt-get install libfreetype6-dev libxft-dev
+sudo apt-get install python-tk
 ```
 Following commands can be used to install pre-reqs using `pip`:
 ```